 Ethan J. Raker

-I am a sociologist/social demographer studying the consequences of climate change for community and individual well-being.
-Currently, I am an Assistant Professor of Sociology at the University of British Columbia and a 2022 Wall Scholar at the Peter Wall Institute for Advanced Studies.
+I am a sociologist/social demographer specializing in disasters.
+Currently, I am an Assistant Professor of Sociology at The University of British Columbia.